+ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE

+A. \\\\\ I do NOT consent to the release of directory information about the student named below by Great Hearts Forest Heights to outside sources, as described in the School's Notice of Directory Information, except as authorized by law.

-ALL STUDENTS PLEASE M IARK EACH APPLICABLE SPACE rectory information about the student named below by Greachool's Notice of Directory Information, except as authorize otographs or directory information within the Great Hearts ters for sports information, and programs or articles.
-Forest Heights PRINT Student's Full Legal Name Students Date of Birth (month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signature Date (month/day/year)
+B. \\\\\ I do NOT consent to the release of photographs or directory information within the Great Hearts Forest Heights school system in sources such as yearbooks, rosters for sports information, and programs or articles.

+PRINT Student's Full Legal Name

+Students Date of Birth (month/day/year)

+PRINT Parent/Guardian/Full Legal Name

+Parent/Guardian Signature

+Date (month/day/year)